Human Augmentation

 - Visiting Professor

 Human augmentation is a new research field for enhancement of physical and psychological functions of humans through wearable sensors, VR / AR, robots, etc. In our laboratory, elemental technologies are integrated for improving physical ability, willingness to continue, and cognitive ability based on an active model (Action-Perception) in which a person changes the environment by his / her own actions with augmented ability and perceives the change.
-The Human Augmentation Laboratory has been established in the AIST Kashiwa Center at the Kashiwa II Campus, and three researchers belonging to Human Augmentation Research Center of AIST have been assigned as visiting professors.
+The Human Augmentation Laboratory has been established in the AIST Kashiwa Center at the Kashiwa II Campus, and three researchers belonging to Research Institute on Human and Societal Augmentation (RIHSA) of AIST have been assigned as visiting professors.
 Our research interests are related to nursing care, health, and work situations.
-We set concrete research topic through collaboration with companies and medical institutions.
+We set concrete research topics through collaboration with companies and medical institutions.
+Moreover, our research interests involve enhancing performance in sport, music, and games.

 - MURAI Akihiko